-The second largest of our three user populations, our users from the Pacific timezone send out the most number of emails out of the three.
-This should come at no one’s surprise as our technology industry is heavily centered on the west coast and adoption of technology is much more prevalent.
-Our Pacific timezone users should also be commended for minimizing the amount of emails sent internally, which is also to be expected as the headquarters for companies like Slack and Asana lie within this timezone.
-It makes sense that the region with the highest concentration of technology companies would also have especially good practices with email communication.
+The second largest of our three user populations, our users from the Pacific timezone send out the most emails out of the three.
+This should come at no one’s surprise as adoption of technology is more prevalent on the west coast than anywhere else in the US.
+Our Pacific timezone users should also be commended for minimizing the amount of emails sent internally, potentially relying on other methods for internal communication (Slack being the obvious possibility).

 Similar to Central timezone users, users in Pacific timezone have two separate peak times for sending out emails with the second peak being the larger of the two.
-A big difference in addition to sending more emails overall, our Pacific timezone users email more regularly outside of the typical hours of operations.
-This is true in the sense of seemingly longer work days and an overnight peak between the hours of midnight and 1 AM.
-This is likely to coincide with the beginning of the business day for GMT and/or UTC and implies that our users on the west coast spend a particularly significant amount of time working internationally.
+A big difference, besides sending more emails overall, is that our Pacific timezone users email more regularly outside of the typical work hours.
+The overnight peak between the hours of midnight and 1 AM likely coincides with the beginning of the business day for GMT/UTC, implying that users on the west coast are more likely to collaborate internationally.

 US Eastern Timezone

-Our Eastern timezone users sit right in the middle in terms of both the number of emails sent out and the number of recipients.
-They perform almost exactly according as the global average when it comes to emails sent internally versus externally, but do interestingly on average send fewer number of emails to each of their recipients.
-Maybe there is something to the stereotype of east coasters being a bit more curt and to the point after all?
+Our Eastern timezone users sit in the middle in terms of number of emails sent out and perform almost exactly according as the global average when it comes to emails sent internally versus externally.
+Interestingly, they also send on average the fewest numbers of emails per recipient.

-To be perfectly clear, our title actually refers to all users from the Eastern timezone instead of specifically just New Yorkers.
-The histogram for the emails sent out by the hour for Eastern timezone users looks a bit different from the two that we’ve already looked at.
-While the rate does slow down around lunchtime, there is a steady and gradual increase in the number of emails through lunch.
-It is the only US timezone, and the only timezone globally we’ve found thus far, that shows no decrease at all in the number of emails sent out during lunch.
+To be perfectly clear, our title should actually refer to all users from the Eastern timezone instead of specifically New Yorkers.
+The above histogram looks a bit different from the two that we’ve already looked at.
+While the rate does slow down around lunchtime, there doesn’t appear to be a lunch break!
+In fact, there’s a steady and gradual increase in the number of emails through lunch – a phenomenon we have yet to find in any other timezone of users.

 US Mountain Timezone

-We didn’t want to spend too much time discussing our Mountain timezone users only because we currently don’t have a large enough sample size of them for us to be comfortable analyzing the data in detail.
+We didn’t want to spend too much time discussing our Mountain timezone users simply because we currently have very few of them.
 But the preliminary data appears to show that our users living the Rockies are some of the most prolific email users, and may actually send more emails than any other timezone.

-But without more users, we won’t know how significant any of the data – let alone the chart immediately above – we’ve presented today is.
+But without more users, we won’t know how significant any of the data – and especially chart above – we’ve presented today is.
 As with most of statistics, early data can be very volatile and trends will stabilize as new data is collected.
-If you’re not currently a Gmail Meter user, please feel free to try our Gmail analytics tool to see how you compare to the users we’ve discussed today.
+If you’re not currently a Gmail Meter user, please try our Gmail analytics tool to see how you compare to the users we’ve discussed today.

 We’ll be publishing more interesting observations and trends in the future, with the hopes of getting a better understanding of how we all manage our emails and if there really is a better way to do so.